 7. Complete tasks on the Swagbucks app in your downtime to earn gift cards.

-The Swagbucks app (iOS / Android) lets you earn rewards points for taking surveys, completing simple tasks, watching videos, completing web searches, and other actions you could do from your couch.
-Once you collect enough Swagbucks (100 Swagbucks = $1), you can redeem them for cash (via PayPal) or gift cards.
+The Swagbucks app (iOS / Android) lets you earn rewards points for taking surveys, completing simple tasks, watching videos, completing web searches, and doing other easy activities you can tackle right from your couch.
+Once you collect enough Swagbucks (100 Swagbucks = $1), you can redeem them for cash (via PayPal), check, or gift cards.

 You’ll earn additional Swagbucks when you refer your friends or make purchases at your favorite stores (like Amazon and Walmart) through the Swagbucks website.